bronsonholden/springcm-node-sdk/README.md

 This SDK currently provides a limited feature set, as it was created and is developed primarily for internal IT work at Stria.

-To use this SDK, you must create a `.env` file in the root of your project taht defines some environment variables used to access SpringCM.
+To use this SDK, you must create a `.env` file in the root of your project that defines some environment variables used to access SpringCM.
 Alternatively, you can simply define these when running your application, like so:

 ```
 SPRINGCM_CLIENT_ID=abcdefg-hijklm npm start